cdapio/cdap/cdap-docs/hydrator-manual/source/_includes/plugins/index.rst

   - :doc:`Transform Plugins <realtime/transforms/index>`
   - :doc:`Sink Plugins <realtime/sinks/index>`

-..

 - :doc:`Shared Plugins <shared-plugins/index>`

   - :doc:`CoreValidator Plugin <shared-plugins/core>`

-..

-- :doc:`Post-Action Plugins <postactions/index>`

-..

-- :doc:`Adding Third-Party Plugins <third-party>`
+- :doc:`Pre- and Post-Action Plugins <pre-post/index>`

-- :doc:`Creating Custom Plugins <creating>`
+  - :doc:`Pre-Action Plugins <pre-post/pre-actions/index>`
-- :doc:`Installing Plugins <installing>`
+  - :doc:`Post-Action Plugins <pre-post/post-actions/index>`

-..
-.. - Adding third-party plugins
-..
-..   - JDBC
-..
-.. - Creating Custom plugins
-.. - Installing plugins
-..
-..   - UI
-..   - REST
-..   - CLI

-Details of the required properties for sources, transformations (transforms), and sinks can be explored using RESTful APIs.

-If you are creating a custom plugin to extend the existing system artifacts, its name should not collide with existing names for ease of use in the CDAP UI.

-Shipped with CDAP, the :doc:`batch <batch/index>` and :doc:`real-time <realtime/index>`
-plugins (Hydrator Version |cdap-hydrator-version|) are available for creating ETL applications.

 .. rubric:: Exploring Plugin Details

-Details on the available plugins can be obtained using the :ref:`Artifacts HTTP RESTful API <http-restful-api-artifact>`.
+Details on the available plugins and the required properties for sources, transformations (transforms), sinks and other plugin types can be obtained  and explored using the :ref:`Artifact HTTP RESTful API <http-restful-api-artifact>`.

+.. rubric:: Third-Party Plugins: Deploying a JDBC Driver

+Covers using :ref:`pre-built third-party JARs <cask-hydrator-third-party-plugins>` so that they are accessible to other plugins and applications.

+.. rubric:: Creating Custom Plugins

+If these plugins don't meet your requirements, you can :ref:`create a custom plugin <cask-hydrator-creating-custom-plugins>`.

+If you are creating a custom plugin that extends the **existing system artifacts,** its name should not collide with existing names, for ease-of-use in the CDAP UI and Cask Hydrator Studio.

+.. rubric:: Installing Plugins: Packaging, Presentation, and Deployment

+To **package, present,** and **deploy** your plugin, see these instructions:

+- `Plugin Packaging: <installing#plugin-packaging>`__ packaging in a JAR
+- `Plugin Presentation: <installing#plugin-presentation>`__ controlling how your plugin appears in the Hydrator Studio
+- `Plugin Deployment: <installing#deploying-a-system-artifact>`__ deploying as either a system or user *artifact*
+- `Deployment Verification: <installing#deployment-verification>`__ verifying an artifact was added successfully